Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Abstract

 \section{Abstract}

-Three different applications of spectral proper orthogonal decomposition (SPOD) are demonstrated on large-eddy simulation data of a turbulent jet.
-SPOD-based low-rank reconstruction can, in principle, be performed by direct inversion of a truncated SPOD.
-The spectral inversion of the SPOD problem, however, is not straight-forward as the algorithm relies on spectral estimation.
-In this work, we demonstrate SPOD-based flow field reconstruction using direct inversion in the frequency domain and propose an alternative approach based on oblique projection in the time domain.
-While the SPOD optimally represents the flow in a statistical sense, the time-domain approach seeks an optimal reconstruction of the instantaneous flow field.
-As a direct application of low-rank reconstruction, we propose an SPOD-based denoising strategy that is based on hard-thresholding of the SPOD eigenvalue spectrum.
-The proposed strategy achieves significant noise reduction while simultaneously facilitating drastic data compression.
-Both reconstruction approaches can be used to investigate intermittent behaviour in turbulent flows in the frequency-time domain.
-In contrast to standard frequency-time analysis of time signals, the SPOD-based approach yields a spectrogram that characterizes the temporal evolution of spatially coherent flow structures.
+Four different applications of spectral proper orthogonal decomposition (SPOD): low-rank reconstruction, denoising, frequency-time analysis, and prewhitening are demonstrated on large-eddy simulation data of a turbulent jet.
+SPOD-based low-rank reconstruction can be performed by direct inversion of a truncated SPOD.
+This spectral inversion problem, however, is ambiguous since SPOD relies on spectral estimation.
+We demonstrate SPOD-based flow field reconstruction using direct inversion of the SPOD algorithm (frequency-domain approach) and propose an alternative approach based on projection of the time series data onto the modes (time-domain approach).
+While the SPOD optimally represents the flow in a statistical sense, the time-domain approach seeks an optimal reconstruction of each instantaneous flow field.
+We further propose a SPOD-based denoising strategy that is based on hard-thresholding of the SPOD eigenvalues.
+The proposed strategy achieves significant noise reduction while facilitating drastic data compression.
+In contrast to standard methods of frequency-time analysis such as wavelet transform, a proposed SPOD-based approach yields a spectrogram that characterizes the temporal evolution of spatially coherent flow structures.
 In the frequency-domain, time-varying expansion coefficients can be obtained by basing the SPOD on a sliding window.
-This approach, however, is computationally intractable even for moderately-sized data.
-To mitigate this limitation, an alternative strategy based on convolution in the time-domain is proposed.
+This approach, however, is computationally intractable, and an alternative strategy based on convolution in the time-domain is presented.
 When applied to the turbulent jet data, SPOD-based frequency-time analysis reveals that the intermittent occurrence of large-scale coherent structures is directly associated with high-energy events.
+This work suggests that the time-domain approach is preferable for low-rank reconstruction of individual snapshots, and the frequency-domain approach for denoising and frequency-time analysis.